binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 > src/java/org/apache/cassandra/service/StorageProxy.java, line 554

-If there are no exceptions (most of which mark their own metrics), then **addNano** is called, which ends up adding itself to the Histogram, which then updates its sample pool internally.
+If there are no exceptions (most of which mark their own metrics), then **addNano** is called, which ends up adding the measured latency to the Histogram, which itself updates the sample pool internally.
 Cassandra's own EstimatedHistogram also gets the update, but tracing that path is an exercise for the reader.

 With that, you should have a shot at tracing down the exact behavior of